jackbrucesimpson/Notebooks/README.md

-# phd-notebooks
+# Notebooks

-Notes and analysis from my research
+Notes and analysis from my:
+- PhD research
+- Self-learning